course-files/DataAnalytics/1_simple_linear_regression.md

 ## [**Measures of Central Tendency**]{.underline}

-The median and the mean of each numeric varible:
+The median and the mean of each numeric variable:

 ``` r